-The misconception that to be Agile, any early definition of the technical system is an anti- pattern since Agile methods allow system implementation to be discovered and emerge; thus, there is no need for system engineering.
+The misconception that to be Agile, any early definition of the technical system is an antipattern since Agile methods allow system implementation to be discovered and emerge;

+As an Agile program anticipates the development of a theme or epic in the near-term, the program should define the requirements into smaller efforts with more granularity so that the team can properly plan and execute the work.
+GAO-20-590G thus, there is no need for system engineering.
 This misconception has led some teams to jump into implementation without architectural foundations, technical vision, or implementation strategy.
 Success patterns from the Systems Engineering community have taught us the importance of building architectural enablers that run just ahead of development and the importance of a strategic roadmap that provides a shared understanding amongst all parties of the direction development is headed.
 Furthermore, experience has shown that programs that do not have an accurate understanding of program status against stakeholder requirements through regular validated learning can lead to significant rework further downstream.
 Applying multiple horizons of planning provides an approach to address these concerns.
 Major weapon systems built within the DoD have significant complexity requiring a multi-tiered planning approach for alignment and integrated system definition.
 This approach to planning is often referred to as multiple horizons of planning as illustrated in Figure 3 Multiple horizons of planning.
 Each level of planning has a level of system definition supporting it from operational views that describe the main operational concepts of the system to integrated system views to low level models at the team level as the build out detailed capabilities.
 Each horizon of planning has a roadmap that provides visibility into the path forward with each level of planning becoming more detailed over time.
 While multiple levels of decomposition have existed, the primary difference in this approach is that the roadmaps and plans at each level are a time-phased forecast of experiments and learning cycles that are constantly improved and refined over time.